-Adopted by the Board of Estimate6 in 1973, the Special Clinton District ("SCD") was one of the first Special Purpose Districts created.
+Adopted by the Board of Estimate in 1973, the Special Clinton District ("SCD") was one of the first Special Purpose Districts created.
 The SCD allowed dense residential and commercial to proceed in the Perimeter Areas (along 8th Avenue and West 42nd Street) while establishing a Preservation Area in the neighborhood's core (west of 8th Avenue to west of 10th Avenue, from West 43rd to West 56th Streets) Notably, the SCD was the first district to feature a zoning bonus for the creation of affordable housing as well as the first to include protections against tenant harassment.
 With City's fiscal crisis in 1975, and the concomitant collapse of the real estate market, the effect of the SCD did not become fully realized until the mid-1980s.
 With gentrification and tenant displacement in full swing, Clinton/Hell's Kitchen became the scene of violent tenant harassment with drugs, gang and arson as tactics to empty 5 story tenements.
-The tenant anti-harassment had been documented.
+The tenant anti-harassment provisions prevented owners from altering or demolishing building in which harassment had been documented.
 That provision was an ongoing deterrent against wholesale tenant displacement.